 Los Moros was first established in the Shambles food court in 2015, and since then Owner Tarik Abdeladim has lead Los Moros on to win multiple awards, and in 2017 Los Moros beat every other eatery in York – including high end restaurants – to become the number one rated eatery on TripAdvisor.
 After years of ongoing success with their kiosk in the Shambles food court, Tarik was able to permanently house a new restaurant of North African cuisine on Grape Lane in 2018.
 Differing from the kiosk’s menu of Moroccan and middle-eastern cuisine, at the Los Moros restaurant Tarik has put a focus on using the restaurant to develop the food in new directions and play with different techniques and ingredients.

-LICC, which stands for the Luxury Ice Cream Company was founded almost a decade ago and now sits on Back Swinegate; during that time, the team and so called ‘flavourologists’ have been able perfect their extensive range of over 150 flavours of ice cream, sorbet, and frozen yoghurt.
-The team at LICC are always coming up with new combinations, incorporating British staples like custard creams, Bakewell tarts, and for one day only even fish and chips into their ice cream.
+LICC, which stands for the Luxury Ice Cream Company was founded almost a decade ago and now sits on Back Swinegate, during that time, the team at LICC have been able perfect an extensive range of over 150 flavours of ice cream, sorbet, and frozen yoghurt.
+The ever-so creative team at LICC are always coming up with new flavour-combinations, incorporating British staples like custard creams, Bakewell tarts, and for one day only even fish and chips into their ice cream.
 LICC’s new owner, Steph, hopes to only add to this infamous ice cream parlour’s culinary creations; the newest additions to the menu include a whole host of vegan ice creams and other delicious desserts.
 Watch this space!

 The Cheese Trader